gendlich/online-store-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Components
-- Product List
+- Product List:
 It shows all products on the data.json.

-- Product Details
+- Product Details:
 A page to display extra information about an product.

-- Cart
+- Cart:
 An component to list what the user will buy.

-- Ordered
+- Ordered:
 The succeed ordered page.

-- Header
+- Header:
 An Header Component which all routes use.